-Universities are usually looking for three good A Level passes (preferably in traditional subjects) and a good group of passes (usually five) at GCSE level including Mathematics and English.
+Universities are usually looking for three good A-Level passes (preferably in traditional subjects) and a good group of passes (usually five) at GCSE level including Mathematics and English.
+You should investigate all of the Universities / countries that you are interested in, in order to make an informed decision.
+Ask the Academic Counsellors for guidance and use the websites located at the end of this booklet.